Common Types of Specific Learning Disabilities and What You Need to Know

 5. Nonverbal Learning Disabilities

-NVLD is thought to stem from weaknesses in visual discrimination, a cognitive skill also linked to other learning disabilities like dyslexia and APD.
-Students with NVLD usually have difficulty with right-brain tasks and relative ease with left-brain tasks.
+Nonverbal learning disability is believed to stem from weaknesses in visual discrimination, a cognitive skill linked to other learning disabilities such as dyslexia and APD.
+Students with NVLD often perform better in verbal tasks than in visual-spatial tasks.

 6. Executive Functioning Disorder

-Executive functioning disorders affect a child’s ability to plan, strategize, and regulate emotions or behavior.
-These difficulties often co-occur with other learning disabilities, making them challenging to address in isolation.
+Executive functioning disorders affect a child’s ability to plan, organize, manage time, and regulate emotions or behavior.
+These challenges often occur alongside other learning disabilities.

 7. Visual-Motor Disabilities